mightyjens/mightyjens.github.io/content/mesh.md

 ## Offsite Setup
-My Meshcore Repeater in Bad Camberg.
+My Meshcore [Repeater in Bad Camberg](https://www.bytehero.io/posts/2026/meshcore-repeater-rak4631/#offsite-meshcore-repeater-de-bc-j3nstastic).
+I actually shares the same specs of the above repeater, but the housing is printed in PETG-CF.

 ## Related posts